Updated for new FreePBX version

 6-If you’re behind the firewall, PBXDom collector software uses the following TCP/IP ports:

-Download the Collector software by click on the Download button and go to next step.
+Download the Collector software by click on the Download button and go to the next step.

 Install collector software and copy your license key and paste it into your collector and press the register button.
 After your collector registered successfully, press the start button on your collector.